Empirical results can be very dependent on model specification. How can analysts show model robustness in their research?

 (2) display the resulting modeling distribution of estimates; and

-(3) discover which aspects of model specification have the most influence on a parameter estimate.
+(3) discover which aspects of model specification have the most influence on an estimate of interest.

 This allows analysts to clarify and demonstrate which modeling assumptions are essential to their empirical findings, and which are not.